 All speeches contain three basic ingredients: ethos, pathos and logos.
 These are the terms used by the ancient Greeks to describe the different ways a speech appealed to an audience.
 Ethos refers to the trustworthiness of the speaker: it is what gives the speaker the right to stand before an audience.
 Ethos can be understood as a process of establishing credit with an audience, and building confidence in the listener.
 Pathos is any part of the speech that appeals to our emotions (the word shares a root with pathetic, sympathy and empathy).
 Whenever speakers remind you to be patriotic, make you smile or frown, or make you feel guilty they are appealing to your emotions.
 Logos is the part of the speech that appeals to our sense of logic and all good speeches do this.
 Statistics, arguments with sound premises, and examples of reasoning are all indicative of a logical approach to winning over the audience.

-Good speeches will always contain these three basic elements, and will enliven these appeals with a variety of rhetorical devices.
 You can think of a speaker as an artist or craftsperson and ethos, pathos and logos as the framework upon which the artisan works.
 The artist will also carry around a tool bag of rhetorical devices – paints, tools and other kit – to be used to a greater or lesser degree, whatever is judged best to bring out the beauty of the artwork.
-Read a selection of the articles below to hone your own knowledge of these tools, and how to recognize and appreciate them:
+Read a selection of the articles below to hone your own knowledge of these rhetorical tools, and how to recognize and appreciate them in speeches you study:

 Use the cards below to play a matching game.
 Review the devices on the screen, then print out the cards and scatter them over a table.
 Can you match the name of the technique to the example from a famous speech?